itsjoekent/itsjoekent/DEVELOPMENT.md

 ## How it works

-The Game of Life ("GOL") simulation under `src/simulation.ts` is compiled to Javascript that only depends on the [canvas api](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+The Game of Life simulation and rendering can be found under `src/simulation.ts`, which is compiled to isomorphic Javascript that only depends on the [canvas api](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 During local development, this script runs directly in your browser.
-For NodeJS environments, the canvas api is polyfilled with [node-canvas](https://github.com/Automattic/node-canvas).
+In NodeJS environments, the canvas api is polyfilled with [node-canvas](https://github.com/Automattic/node-canvas).

 <!-- TODO, generating the gifs at scale -->